 - with infectious disease

 To ensure that we provide a high quality workforce, the standards for our managers and staff are based on the National Occupational Standards for the Care Industry set by the National Training Organisation.
 We are fully committed to staff training and development.
 In order that standards of care are achieved and maintained, staff have to complete an Induction course and have to attend regular formal training sessions.
-All care workers are required to complete Diplomas in Health and Social Care at Levels 2 or 3.
+All care workers are required to complete Care Certificates.

 South Coast Care recognises the considerable responsibility of carers working in clients homes, usually in unsupervised settings and often alone.
 Therefore it is paramount to us that the people we recruit are suitable and competent to undertake the tasks required of them.
 The well-being and security of clients is protected by our policies and procedures on recruitment and selection of staff.
 The supervisors also carry out regular spot checks on carers whilst working in the community.